AtanasovAtanas/interactive-content/EN/12-Workshop/01-Workshop.md

 [/slide]

 [slide]
-## Implement forEach(Consumer<Integer>) Method
+## Implement forEach(Consumer/<Integer/>) Method

 We have a doubly linked list.
 We can add elements to it.

 But we cannot see what is inside, because the list still does not have a method to traverse its elements (pass through each one of them, one by one).

 Now let's define `forEach(Consumer<Integer>)` method.
 In programming, such method is known as a ["visitor" pattern](https://en.wikipedia.org/wiki/Visitor_pattern).

 It takes as argument a function (consumer) to be invoked for each of the elements in the list.

-The algorithm behind this method is simple: start from **head** and pass to the next element until the last element is reached (its next element is **null** ).
+The algorithm behind this method is simple: start from **head** and pass to the next element until the last element is reached (its next element is **null**).

 A sample implementation is given below:

 ``` java
 public void forEach(Consumer<Integer> consumer) {